elyukai/optolith-database-schema/docs/Insertion-Workflow.md

 ## Recommendations

 To search for entry identifiers, I highly recommend global search (in VSCode: the search icon in the left bar or `Ctrl+Shift+F`).
 If you start the beginning of the entry names with a `"`, you'll get more accurate search results.
 If you know the English name of an entry, or you are searching for an identifier of a specific group, you can press `Ctrl+P` (in VSCode) and type in the identifier as well as the group, separated by a space.
-Since the entries always have their identifier and their English name as the filename and the group as the folder name, you can find them pretty easy that way.
+Since the entries always have their identifier and their English name (German name if no English translation is available yet) as the filename and the group as the folder name, you can find them pretty easy that way.